2010 Rwandan presidential election: Conduct

 Opposition parties also said more than 30 newspapers had been banned.
 Amnesty International also said opposition party figures had been intimidated, journalists had been targeted and killed, and several senior officers critical of the ruling party attacked and arrested.
 Foreign Minister Louise Mushikiwabo refuted the claims saying "The international media and human rights groups are misrepresenting what is happening in the country.
 My government does not stand to gain from any actions of insecurity.
 Paul Kagame happens to be a very popular candidate.
 I think to point a finger at this government is wrong.
 Anyone who is reading the situation from Rwanda would know that there is an atmosphere of excitement among the public."

 Anil K Gayan, a former foreign minister of Mauritius and the head of the AU monitoring delegation, said "We have not received any evidence of intimidation."
 He also talked about the turnout for the elections saying that though political rallies may have been well attended "Crowds do not necessarily translate into votes."
 Kagame also refuted opposition claims and said the vote was "very democratic.
 The people of Rwanda were free to stand for election, those who wanted to, and to qualify, so I see no problem.
 Some sections of the media seem to be reading from a different page."

 Violence

 Although the election campaign was mostly conducted peacefully, there have been a number of incidents which attracted international attention.
-In February and March 2010 there were a series of attacks in Kigali, killing one person and injuring several, which were linked to the upcoming election.
+From February to March 2010, there were a series of attacks in Kigali, killing one person and injuring several, which were linked to the upcoming election.
 This and other bombings in the country were attributed to the Hutu-dominated Interhamwe and the exiled former Rwandan ambassador to India, General Faustin Kayumba Nyamwasa.